A-star-logic/memoire/README.md

 ## Features

-- **Perfected document retrieval**: hybrid search, structRag, Agentic chunking, Context extraction in messages, and many more done for you.
-- **Easy API**: Send us texts, or send us link to downloadable documents, we handle the rest.
+- **Deploy in one day**: We made our API as intuitive as possible, so you can get a working RAG in a few minutes instead of months.
+- **State of the art retrieval**: Benefit from the latest and best algorithms of retrieval such as hybrid search, agentic chunking and many more.
-- **Document parsing**: forget about parsing html, xml, docx, pdfs and the gazillion document types out there, just send us a link: we download, parse and index documents for you.
+- **Auto document parsing**: Forget about parsing html, xml, docx, pdfs and the gazillion document types out there.
+Memoire already does it for you.
-- **Open source**: you can see everything we do, our company is transparent.

 ### License & running the app